Bringing Network Coding into Multi-Robot Systems: Interplay Study for Autonomous Systems over Wireless Communications: System Models and Case Studies

 i.e., $\bz^{ij}_t$ is robot $i$'s noisy estimate of robot $j$'s true global position, where the additive term $\beps^{ij}_{\mathrm{L}}(t)$ captures both sensing noise and the additional uncertainty induced by the measuring robot's pose uncertainty when expressing the detection in global coordinates.
 Accordingly, we parameterize the measurement-noise standard deviation $\sigma_{\mathrm{L}} = \sigma_{\mathrm{internal}} + {d_{ij}(t)}/{\sqrt{2}\,M}$, where $d_{ij}(t)$ is the Euclidean distance between robots $i$ and $j$, and $\sigma_{\mathrm{internal}}$ is a fixed constant that captures additional uncertainty introduced by representing the inter-robot observation as a noisy global-position measurement (rather than using an explicit range-and-bearing model).
 The term $\sqrt{2}\,M$ equals the workspace diagonal length (with $M$ the side-length of the square workspace) and serves as an upper-bound range scale, so $\sigma_{\mathrm{L}}$ increases with distance.
 The value of $\sigma_{\mathrm{L}}$ is not assumed to be known to the robots.

 \niceparagraph{Communication channel model.} The goal of the communication layer in this setting is not high throughput per se, but timely and reliable delivery of relative measurements that directly affect state estimation accuracy.
-Inter-robot measurement packets are sent over a wireless channel modeled as a Binary Erasure Channel (BEC), where each packet is independently erased with probability $\epsilon\geq 0$ and otherwise delivered after a fixed one-way delay.
+Communication between robots is modeled as point-to-point communication between robot pairs.
+Specifically, when a robot sends an inter-robot measurement to another robot, the packet traverses the corresponding wireless link, modeled as a Binary Erasure Channel (BEC), where packets are independently erased with probability $\epsilon\geq 0$ and otherwise delivered after a fixed one-way delay.
 This abstraction captures packet drops due to fading, interference, or contention, while keeping the model analytically simple.
 Feedback is provided via a backward acknowledgment channel, i.e., by sending acknowledgment, ACK, or a negative-acknowledgment, NACK, messages according to the erasure realizations.
 For simplicity, we assume the backward channel is reliable and experiences the same one-way delay~\cite{9076631}.

 Recall that $\mathrm{RTT}$ is the round-trip time between two robots (assumed constant in our model).
 A successfully delivered packet becomes available for estimation after a one-way delay of $\mathrm{RTT}/2$ (a standard modeling simplification).
 When un-coded retransmission-based protocols are used, loss recovery requires waiting for feedback over a full $\mathrm{RTT}$, which directly impacts in-order delivery delay.